Topological exact flat bands in two dimensional materials under periodic strain

 where $\alpha^2>0$ is the strength of the strain, $\phi$ is an arbitrary phase and $\omega=\exp(2\pi i/3)$. $\mathbf{G}^m_{1} = \frac{4\pi}{\sqrt{3}a^m}(0,1)$, $\mathbf{G}^m_{2,3} = \frac{4\pi}{\sqrt{3}a^m}(\mp\sqrt{3}/2,-1/2)$ are the reciprocal lattice vectors.
 The second category has similar exact flat bands (see SM~\cite{SM2022}) and its strain field is

 \textit{Exact flat bands at $\phi=0$.}--We start by considering a special case with $\phi=0$ in Eq.~\eqref{eq:APhi}, where the system exhibits a higher rotational symmetry $C_{6v}$.
 As shown in Fig.~\ref{fig:ExactFlatBand}(c-e), two exactly flat bands with $E=0$ arise at critical values of $\alpha$ (the square root of the strain strength).
-These critical $\alpha$'s are roughly equally spaced $\Delta\alpha\approx 0.058$ [Fig.~\ref{fig:ExactFlatBand}(g, i)], and they also maximize the band gap that separates these two flat bands from others [Fig.~\ref{fig:ExactFlatBand}(h)].
+We define a dimensionless parameter $\tilde{\alpha}=\alpha/(|\mathbf{G}^m| a)$ ,which fully controls the physics of the system.
+These critical $\tilde{\alpha}$'s are roughly equally spaced $\Delta\tilde{\alpha}\approx 1.39$ [Fig.~\ref{fig:ExactFlatBand}(g, i)], and they also maximize the band gap that separates these two flat bands from others [Fig.~\ref{fig:ExactFlatBand}(h)].
 In analogy to TBG in the chiral limit~\cite{tarnopolsky2019origin,gao2022untwisting}, these critical strains and exact flat bands can be analytically proved, and their Bloch wavefunctions can be analytically constructed.
 We start from the $\Gamma$ point.
 Because the strain preserves $T$ and $C_{3}$ symmetry, the two-fold degeneracy of the QBCP remains.
 In the chiral limit, the energy of these two degenerate states must remain at $E=0$, and their wavefunctions can be obtained from the Hamiltonian Eq.~\eqref{eq:hamiltonian}: $\Psi_{\Gamma,1}(\mathbf{r}) = \{\psi_\Gamma(\mathbf{r}),0\}$ and $\Psi_{\Gamma,2}(\mathbf{r}) = \{0,\psi_\Gamma^*(\mathbf{r})\}$, where $\psi_\Gamma(\mathbf{r})$ is a periodic function of the superlattice and obeys $(4\partial_{\bar{z}}^2+\tilde{A}^*)\psi_\Gamma(\mathbf{r})=0$. $\Psi_{\Gamma,1}$ and $\Psi_{\Gamma,2}$ are related with each other via time-reversal, $T = \sigma_x K$, where $K$ is the complex conjugation.